-3. Configuration 3.21 Scripts
+3. Configuration 3.19 Scripts

-3.21 Scripts
+3.19 Scripts

-There is possibility to create your own shell scripts executed in the specific situations.
-Go to the Scripts page in the Configuration section in the menu.
-The menu item will expand and there are Startup Script, Up/Down IPv4 and Up/Down IPv6 scripts you can use - there is IPv4 and IPv6 independent dual stack.
-For more examples of Scripts and possible commands see the Application Note Commands and Scripts [1].
+There is an option to create your own shell scripts that are executed in specific situations.
+There are three subpages under the Scripts page in the Configuration section: Startup, Up/Down IPv4, and Up/Down IPv6.